-Seeking out locations on banknotes
+Seeking out banknote locations on world currency

 Do you have a wad of foreign currency that you keep in a drawer just on the off-chance you:

 - have a friend who might go there?

 - or are going to remember to take it to the airport on your next trip to donate it into one of those plastic-domed charity bins.

 Well before you part with them take a look at what appears on each side of the notes.

 The Chinese 20 Yuan note captures the view of Guilin’s Li River looking out towards the limestone casts.
 There’s a fisherman in the foreground plying his trade with his cormorant.
 We couldn’t wait for a passing fisherman but we got close enough to replicating the scene.

 The Vietnamese 20,000 Dong note has a sketch of the Japansese Covered Bridge in Hội An and is where many people go to have custom made suits made up a lá the guys on ‘Top Gear’ when Jeremy Clarkson decided to get a nice purple number made up in Yaly Couture, the same place I had my grey suit made … although the trousers no longer fit so well 7 years on!
 This time it looks like I didn’t take a photo with the no the held out in front of me but I do remember being amused at the time that I’d visited the actual location depicted on the banknote.